While talking about Mediterranean food, one should know that it is a healthy way of eating rather than a formal diet plan.

 - A cup of smoothie made of Greek yogurt with a serving of fresh fruit.

 How to make your major meals (Lunch and Dinner) full of Mediterranean food?

 Now, coming towards main meals lunch and dinner, mentioning below the changes which should be done to make them healthy;

 - Add lots of fresh salad with your every meal to increase your intake of fiber along with vitamins and minerals.

 - You can sprinkle some seeds like flaxseeds or sesame seeds along with a little extra virgin olive oil or hummus or apple cider vinegar instead of mayonnaise or French dressing.

 - Take whole grain or brown chapatti, bread, rice, or pasta in place of foods made with refined flour to increase fiber intake along with other nutrients like vitamins B-1, B-3, and B-5, along with riboflavin and folate.

 - Cook in olive oil or canola oil which is a good source of omega-3 fatty acids instead of sunflower oil, vegetable ghee, or desi ghee.

 - Take 2-3 servings of lean meat like fish, chicken, seafood, cheese, or eggs cooked in little oil preferably steamed, grilled, broiled, baked, or air fried.

 - All kinds of vegetables can be added to curry but cooked in little oil.
-Include vegetables in form of steamed, broiled, or baked with spraying little olive oil on them with your lean meat either it is chicken or fish (mackerel, herring, sardines, albacore tuna, salmon, and lake trout).
+Include vegetables in form of steamed, broiled, or baked by spraying little olive oil on them with your lean meat whether it is chicken or fish (mackerel, herring, sardines, albacore tuna, salmon, and lake trout).